learnk8s/kubeflow-pipelines-demo/README.md

 The `KF_MNIST.ipynb` notebook is designed to show [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) functionality.

+You can run this notebook in [MiniKF](https://www.kubeflow.org/docs/started/workstation/getting-started-minikf/) on your local machine.
 Instructions on how to install Kubeflow on a Kubernetes cluster can be found [here](https://www.linode.com/docs/kubernetes/how-to-deploy-kubeflow-on-linode-kubernetes-engine/).
 This resource also includes instructions on creating Jupyter Notebooks.

 Once Kubeflow is installed, [create a Notebook](https://www.kubeflow.org/docs/notebooks/setup/).
 Once your notebook is ready, you should be able to clone the current repository by opening it and navigating to `New` -> `Terminal`.